catprintlabs/cannonbol/README.md

  => i found at 4
 ```

-Notice the use of RPOS(0) which will force the pattern to look at every character in the subject, until the pattern finally fails.
-By using capture! (capture NOW) we record every hit, even though the pattern fails in the end.
+Notice the use of `RPOS(0)` which will force the pattern to look at every character in the subject, until the pattern finally fails.
+By using `capture!` (capture _now_) we record every hit, even though the pattern fails in the end.

 #### Using capture variables